brunoviews/brunoviews/README.md

 - **Marvel App** → [Live](https://marvel-gallery-app.vercel.app/)
-  _An app to explore Marvel characters and comics using the Marvel API._
+  _An app to explore Marvel characters and comics using my own API._

 - **Extension Manager** → [Live](https://extension-manager-drab.vercel.app/)
   _A tool to manage and organize browser extensions